-Assault punishable by law as a first degree misdemeanor and expulsion by the School Board from the regular school program for a period of one (1) calendar year.
+Assault punishable by law as a first degree misdemeanor and alternative placement or expulsion by the School Board from the regular school program for a period of one (1) calendar year.

 - 1. Notification of appropriate law enforcement agency. - 2.
-Out-of-school suspension of the student for a period of ten (10) days and recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program at least one (1) year through expulsion. - 3.
-Notification of parents/guardians of out-of-school suspension and recommendation for a Disciplinary Hearing in accordance with procedures for out-of-school suspension and expulsion.
+Out-of-school suspension of the student for a period of ten (10) days and recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program at least one (1) year through alternative placement or expulsion. - 3.
+Notification of parents/guardians of out-of-school suspension and recommendation for a Disciplinary Hearing in accordance with procedures for out-of-school suspension and alternative placement or expulsion.